 Some drugs, like amphetamines, feature a detection window of three to five days after the last consumption.
 However, marijuana’s detection window is the longest.
 THC can still be present in your urine from 10 to 30 days after your last consumption, depending on how much and how frequently you consume.

 With such long detection windows, workplace urine tests are ultimately flawed.

-To be clear, the Fourth Amendment doesn’t protect against all searches and seizures.
+The Fourth Amendment is the right to privacy.
+To be clear, it doesn’t protect against all searches and seizures.
 Instead, to perform a lawful search and seizure, there needs to be “probable cause.”
-In order to search for anything on your person, a warrant or obvious violation is needed.
+In order to search for anything, a warrant or obvious violation is required.

-But, is probable cause evident for pre-employment or routine drug testing?
+But is probable cause evident for pre-employment or routine drug testing?
 These practices enable testing without any previous complaints.

-Many states have introduced policy to criminalize the use of synthetic urine during urinalysis.
+Synthetic Urine: Yup, fake pee.
+It’s a solution to mimic real human urine to fool laboratory tests.
+Many states have introduced policies to criminalize synthetic urine during urinalysis.
 Despite the risk, synthetic urine remains one of the most popular ways to pass workplace drug tests.
 Unlike detox drinks, you don’t have to consume anything to use synthetic urine.
 Detoxing isn’t necessary when using this method.